bruvin-sky/SimplerTimes/README.md

-* Ancient lakes on the Hourglass Twins have resurfaced and washed away its sand, along with sand streams underground
+* Ancient lakes on the Hourglass Twins have resurfaced and washed away its sand, and replaced sand streams underground

 Removed overgrown cacti blocking lower Sunless City entrance from Gravity Cannon Added a light source to the fossil fish's lure
 Fixed a broken roof on a tower on Ash Twin
-Holes in a tower's floors have been patched up
-Sun Station catwalk now remains intact to walk on
+Holes in the floors of a tower on Ash Twin have been patched up Sun Station catwalk now remains intact to walk on